Alan Hull: Death

-On the night of Friday, 17 November 1995, Alan Hull suddenly collapsed at his home in North Shields and was pronounced dead on arrival at North Tyneside General Hospital at 11.30pm.
+On the night of Friday, 17 November 1995, Hull suddenly collapsed at his home in North Shields and was pronounced dead on arrival at North Tyneside General Hospital at 11.30 pm.
 A post-mortem held on 20 November revealed his death to be the result of a coronary thrombosis.
 Hull's funeral was held on 24 November at North Shields Crematorium.
 Musician Chris Rea and actor Tim Healy were among those to attend.
 Hull's ashes were later scattered at the mouth of the River Tyne.

-At the time of Alan Hull's death, a new album, Statues & Liberties, was being completed; it was released in 1996.
+At the time of Hull's death, a new album, Statues & Liberties, was being completed; it was released in 1996.

 On 19 July 2012, following a public campaign led by Barry McKay, Lindisfarne's manager during the 1970s, an Alan Hull memorial plaque was unveiled on the front of Newcastle City Hall, at a ceremony attended by hundreds of fans, and broadcast and filmed by Sky and ITV Tyne Tees.

 Personal life

-Alan Hull married Patricia Sharp on 22 August 1966, and they had three daughters.
+Hull married Patricia Sharp on 22 August 1966, and they had three daughters.